HynekPetrak/HynekPetrak/take_over_vcenter_670.md

 The machine account cannot be used yet to logon to the vcenter, but we can use it for authentication to vsphere.local LDAP server and create our own admin account with Metasploit's `auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass` module.
 Leveraging some aspects of [CVE-2020-3952](https://www.vmware.com/security/advisories/VMSA-2020-0006.html), despite the fact the Vcenter is not vulnerable to the CVE-2020-3952 itself.

-At the moment of writing the module needs to be adjusted with ...
-TODO: reference to the pull request ....
+At the time of writing this article the Metasploit module needs to be adjusted with a pull request https://github.com/rapid7/metasploit-framework/pull/15656

-TO BE UPDATED SOON ...
-I'm about to submit a pull request to metasploit until tomorrow, that will change the below function in `vmware_vcenter_vmdir_auth_bypass`
+In the mean time you may adjust the below function in `vmware_vcenter_vmdir_auth_bypass` yourself:

 ```
   def auth_bypass(ldap)